ar1f123/site-website/projects/project1.md

 # Project 1: Portfolio Website

-This project is my personal portfolio built with Jekyll, CSS, and JavaScript.
+This project is our group work that shows working of hardware.

 ![Screenshot](/images/project1.jpg)